from-zero-to-fullstack/javascript-exercises/exercises/1.basic/1/README.md

 # Exercise

-Write a JavaScript program to display the current day and time in the format below 👇
+Write a JavaScript program to display the current weekday and time in the format below 👇

 ## Sample outputs